Dynamic or Systematic? Bayesian model selection between dark energy and supernova biases: Conclusions

 \section{Conclusions}

-In this work, it has been found that there is substantial Bayesian evidence for a low-redshift supernovae systematic in DES-5Y, when it is combined with DESI BAO.
-However, without the BAO, the claim is unsubstantiated, though the posterior on the offset value indeed agrees with the $-0.04$ of \citet{georgedes5y} and excludes zero to $2\sigma$.
-Crucially, the Bayesian evidence favours offset \lcdm{} over flexknot dark energy with or even without the offset, so we must conclude that the systematic is a better model than dynamical dark energy.
+In this work, we found that there was substantial Bayesian evidence for a low-redshift supernova systematic in DES-5Y, when it was combined with DESI BAO.
+However, without the BAO, the claim was unsubstantiated, though the posterior on the offset value indeed agreed with the $-0.04$ of \citet{georgedes5y} and excluded zero to $2\sigma$.
+Crucially, the Bayesian evidence favoured offset \lcdm{} over flexknot dark energy with or even without the offset, so we concluded that the systematic was a better model than dynamical dark energy.
 We accept that this approach is limited, and adjusting a subset of apparent magnitudes post bias correction does not constitute a sensible supernova catalogue.
-Nevertheless, the options are clear: either there is a systematic issue with the DES-5Y supernovae, or dark energy really is dynamical.
+This is because bias corrections are derived from simulations assuming the original apparent magnitudes; post-hoc adjustments invalidate these corrections, which should ideally be recalculated from scratch.
+Nevertheless, the options were clear: either there was a systematic issue with the DES-5Y supernovae, or dark energy really was dynamical.

-It has also been found that the \lcdm{} tension between DES-5Y and DESI BAO is significantly reduced with \dmb{}, while $w$CDM and CPL tensions are slightly increased. $w$CDM still remains the model with the best agreement.
+It was also found that the \lcdm{} tension between DES-5Y and DESI BAO was significantly reduced with \dmb{}, while $w$CDM and CPL tensions were slightly increased. $w$CDM remained the model with the best agreement.

+The release of DES-Dovekie alters the picture.
+Combining with DESI BAO, vanilla \lcdm{} now has greater evidence than all flexknot models, so evidence for dynamical dark energy is weakened. \lcdm{} with the offset remains the model with the greatest evidence overall, and this conclusion is robust to reasonable changes in the prior on \dmb{}.
+Dataset tension is also reduced for vanilla \lcdm{}, though both the offset and models with few knots can still reduce tension further, and $w$CDM is still the model with the best agreement both with and without \dmb{}.

-The alternative \textsc{JAX} pipeline has produced \lcdm{} and CPL posterior samples and evidences in excellent agreement with those from our original \textsc{PolyChord}-powered approach.
+The alternative \textsc{JAX} pipeline originally produced \lcdm{} and CPL posterior samples and evidences in excellent agreement with those from our original \textsc{PolyChord}-powered approach.
+It is satisfying to have demonstrated that the \blackjax{} pipeline has now reached maturity, and that the DES-Dovekie reanalysis could be done for a fraction of the computational cost of the \pc{} runs, with no reduction in quality.
 The reduced sampling time to mere seconds has the potential to be transformative for the Bayesian workflow.
-We leave it for future work to investigate whether these tools are robust for the more challenging multi-modal posterior of flexknot reconstructions.
 We also find that Bayes factors obtained using nested bridge sampling are sufficiently similar to those obtained by the ratio of nested sampling evidences.
 Therefore, we hope that this approach can be trialled more widely.